Vyral/will-cook/_posts/2022-11-22-why-buyers-shouldn-t-sit-on-the-sidelines.md

 First, if you're not a cash buyer, interest rates are going to affect you.
 Yes, interest rates are higher than they were in 2020 and 2021, but they're still historically low.
 A global pandemic created a pretty abnormal market, but now things are adjusting, and interest rates are rising.&nbsp;

 If you lock your rate now and the rates go up, you can keep your lower rate.
 If they go down, you can refinance.
-There are many headlines about higher interest rates, but the important thing is you're financing; what really matters is your monthly payment.
+There are many headlines about higher interest rates, but the important thing is your financing; what really matters is your monthly payment.
 Fortunately, **there are many new mortgage programs that will help you lower your payment, such as interest rate buydowns or adjustable-rate mortgages.**

 {% include pullquote.html %}